Surin-Learning-Lab/smoker_bellows_code/README.md

 Contributing
 Contributions to this project are welcome!
 Feel free to fork the repository and submit pull requests.
 You can also open issues for bugs or feature requests.

+The smoker bellos 3d design is specific for my smoker.
+If you would like the file contact me and will send the files required to print or redesign.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.